pepijn-devries/CopernicusMarine/README.md

 onto a map.
 This may not be useful when you need the data for analyses but is handy for quick visualisations, inspection or presentation of data.
-In R it is very easy to add WMTS layers to an interactive map using [leaflet](https://rstudio.github.io/leaflet/) statically and is not interactive).
+In R it is very easy to add WMTS layers to an interactive map using [leaflet](https://rstudio.github.io/leaflet/).
+This page is rendered statically and resulting in a non-interactive map.

 ``` r
 leaflet::leaflet() |>